IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/localization/localize-strings.md

   [`src/main/res/values-nl/strings.xml`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/tree/main/examples/localizestrings/app/src/main/res/values-nl/strings.xml#L3)
   is used when the Android language is set to Dutch, no matter which region.

-The British English version of the strings and the default value come included with the IndiGO platform, so these are not included in the example application.
+The British English version of the strings and the default value come included with the Digital Cockpit platform, so these are not included in the example application.

 See [Localize string resources](#localize-string-resources) to provide additional localizations.